 A gourmond's dream destination and gastronomic hot spot, France offers an enormous and varied array of food and wines, all of which reflect the unique charms of the region that produces them, and ranging from delicious yet simple regional specialties to complex and exquisite haute cuisine, which means there is always something new to sample during a to France.

 Beyond gastronomy, France boasts a rich cultural and historical heritage.
 Its many castles and chateaux, churches, cathedrals and museums have been carefully preserved and restored to help make it a history and culture lovers ideal holiday destination.
 The varied, colourful and beautiful landscape means that France offers something to keep everyone entertained - from the Belle Epoque seaside towns of Brittany and the Atlantic coast to the chic beach resorts in the Cote d'Azur for beach lovers, from the rolling vineyards of the Dordogne and famous lavander fields of Provencal countryside for anyone hoping to escape the rat race and to the peaks of the Alps and Pyrenees for skiers and winter sports enthusiasts.

-Located on the Atlantic coast, between the Vendee and Gironde areas, the Charente-Maritime offers a landscape typified by pine tree-lined sandy beaches and lush green countryside.
-A region steeped in history, including the mediaeval hardour at La Rochelle and the ancient Roman town of Saintes.
-The coastline of the Charente-Maritime is also dotted with islands, such as popular destinations the Ile d'Oleron (linked to the mainland by a 3km-long bridge) and the beautiful Ile de Re.
+Located on the Atlantic coast between the Vendee and Gironde areas, the Charente-Maritime offers a landscape characterised by pine tree-lined sandy beaches and verdent countryside.
+The region is also steeped in history and boasts serveral well-preserved monuments to its past, including the mediaeval harbour at La Rochelle and the ancient Roman town of Saintes, and it's coastline is dotted with islands, such as the popular destinations the Ile d'Oleron (linked to the mainland by a 3km-long bridge) and the beautiful Ile de Re.